 How To Install SDL Library in Linux Ubuntu?

-It is very easy to download and install SDL graphics library in your Ubuntu operating system.
+It is very easy to download and install the SDL graphics library in your Ubuntu operating system.
 Please follow the steps below.

 Step 1: Start your Linux terminal and type the following command.